di-unipi-socc/Solomon/README.md

 #### Model Users and Goals

-Given a user, we define the zones in which she\he is authorized to set goals and we can declare an arbitrary set of roles which defines the capabilities and rights of that user.
+Given a user, we define the zones in which she\he is authorised to set goals and we can also declare an arbitrary set of roles which defines the capabilities and rights of that user.

 ```prolog
 user(alice, [home]).